daveposh/change_submission/PEER_REVIEW_IMPLEMENTATION.md

 - Validation plan (if provided)
 - Risk assessment breakdown

+#### SME Responsibilities
+Clear instructions for the SME with three coordination options:
+1. **Conduct Review Yourself**: If SME has expertise
+2. **Reassign to Peer**: Transfer task to qualified reviewer
+3. **Coordinate External Review**: Obtain review externally and attach evidence

 #### Review Checklist
-Reviewers are asked to evaluate:
+Standard evaluation criteria for the peer review:
-- **Technical Feasibility**: Can this change be implemented as described?
+- **Technical Feasibility**: Implementation viability
-- **Risk Assessment**: Are there additional risks not considered?
+- **Risk Assessment**: Additional risks identification
-- **Alternative Approaches**: Better or safer implementation methods?
+- **Alternative Approaches**: Better implementation methods
-- **Testing Strategy**: Adequacy of testing for the risk level
+- **Testing Strategy**: Adequacy for risk level
-- **Rollback Plan**: Sufficiency of rollback procedures
+- **Rollback Plan**: Sufficiency of procedures
+- **Implementation Timeline**: Realistic scheduling

-#### Instructions
+#### Completion Instructions
-- 24-hour completion deadline
+- 24-hour deadline for coordination
-- Coordination requirements with change requester
+- Required evidence attachment
 - Task update requirements
+- Coordination with requester if issues found

 ## User Experience

 ### Submission Feedback
 After successful change submission, users see:

-#### For Risk Score ≥ 7 (with reviewers identified):
+#### For Risk Score ≥ 7 (with SME identified):
 ```
 ✅ Change Request Submitted Successfully!
 Change Request ID: CR-12345
 Title: Database Schema Update
 Risk Level: MEDIUM (Score: 9/15)

-👥 Peer Review Required
+🎯 Peer Review Coordination Required
-Due to the Medium risk level, 2 peer review task(s) have been created
+Due to the Medium risk level, a peer review coordination task has been assigned
-and assigned to technical reviewers.
-They have 24 hours to complete their review.
+to the agent SME.
+They are responsible for obtaining peer review within 24 hours
+by either conducting the review themselves, reassigning to a peer, or coordinating external review.
 ```

-#### For Risk Score ≥ 7 (no reviewers identified):
+#### For Risk Score ≥ 7 (no SME identified):
 ```
 ⚠️ Peer Review Required
-Due to the Medium risk level, peer review is required but no reviewers
+Due to the Medium risk level, peer review is required but no agent SME could be
-could be automatically identified.
-Please manually assign peer reviewers.
+automatically identified.
+Please manually assign a Subject Matter Expert to
+coordinate the peer review process.
 ```

 #### For Risk Score < 7: